exhibition

 Place: Château de la Buzine

 Description: From 7 October 2025, the Château de la Buzine presents Marsiho e la Mar, an exhibition on the link between Marseille and the sea, from the XVIIIᵉ to the XXᵉ century.
-More than 200 works and objects from local heritage collections offer a fresh look at this maritime imaginary, in an immersive scenography combining art and ethnography.
+More than 200 works and objects from local heritage collections offer a fresh look at this maritime imagination, in an immersive scenography combining art and ethnography.

-Admission: €5 full price / €4 reduced price
+Admission: €5 full price / €4 concessions

 Find out more about the “Marsiho e la Mar” exhibition